GovTechSG/seed-documentation/seed-offboarding-instructions-for-windows.md

 3. Search for **Cloudflare WARP** and then select **Uninstall**.
 </details>
 <details>
 <summary>d.
-Offboard from and uninstall Microsoft Defender ATP</summary><br>
+Offboard from and uninstall Microsoft Defender for Endpoint</summary><br>
-To remove Microsoft Defender ATP from your device, first you need to offboard from it using the offboarding script.
+To remove Microsoft Defender for Endpoint from your device, first you need to offboard from it using the offboarding script.

 Check if the script that you received earlier has not yet expired.